raven-97/Air-Drawing/README.md

 This project make use of a web cam to track the motion of the target.

 Each frame in the video is blurred using Gaussian blur to get a smooth image.
-The blurred image is then analysed to get the loaction of pointing target.
+The blurred image is then analysed to get the location of the pointing target.
 The image is then masked and centroid of target is found.
 Then a line is drawn from current frame to the previous frame.